PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 cross-validation analysis internally, and we ask it to compute a confusion matrix of it.
 The next step is to get a sensitivity analyzer for this meta meta classifier (this time no post-processing).
-Once we have got that, we can run the analysis, we get all sensitivity maps from all internally trained classifiers.
+Once we have got that, we can run the analysis and obtain sensitivity maps from all internally trained classifiers.
 Moreover, the meta sensitivity analyzer also allows access to its internal meta meta classifier that provides us with the confusion statistics.
 Yeah!